 Oval chainrings make use of your leg muscles a bit differently than round chainrings do.
 By doing so, the intermuscular coordination of your movements changes and it takes some time to adapt.
 The following guidelines describe the adaptation process from round to oval.

 Each phase can vary from a day to a week.
 Complete adaptation to the new chainrings can take up to 10 hours.
 Nevertheless, it only takes one pedal stroke for you to feel the oval chainrings’ benefits from the very first minute.
 You will note it significantly when climbing, as well as in an aerodynamic position when training for time trial or triathlon.

-If you have trouble with your knees when riding, pay special attention to them during the adaptation phase.
+Additionally, oval chainrings can be good for your knees.
 Riding with oval chainrings affects different biomechanical processes and strengthens the inner leg muscles, which, in turn, lessens strain on the knee.
 Riding with oval chainrings can therefore particularly help cyclists with knee problems to enjoy more frequent and longer rides.